-Good governance practices of investee companies is addressed in several layers of the security selection process.
-Governance safeguards are inherent in the norms-based screening both before and during the lifespan of the investment i e the investment manager monitors that the investments are in line with the UN Global Compact Principles (where anti corruption and labor law are included as significant elements) .
+Good governance practices of investee companies are addressed in several layers of the security selection process.
+Governance safeguards are inherent in the normsbased screening both before and during the lifespan of the investment, i.e. the Investment Manager monitors that the investments are in line with the UN Global Compact Principles which includes sound management structures, employee relations, remuneration of staff and tax compliance.
+If an investment fails, the Investment Manager questions further and without sufficient progress, preparation is made to exit the investment.

-Furthermore, the investment manager monitors the proportion of sustainable investments and ensures that the proportion is not significantly decreasing over time, when doing this the good governance is ensured indirectely through the crietria Do No Significant Harm which is included in that definition.
+Furthermore, the Investment Manager monitors the proportion of sustainable investments and ensures that the proportion is not significantly decreasing over time, when doing this the good governance is ensured indirectely through the criteria Do No Significant Harm which is included in that definition.